Laci Kay Somers Leaves Little To The Imagination In NSFW Photos

 The Instagram and YouTube sensation wore a white T-shirt rolled up over her chest, showcasing her underboob.
 The tantalizing top was emblazoned with the words “NO BRA CLUB” in black lettering.

-As her shirt rode up on her voluptuous bust, Laci showed off her tanned and taut stomach, complete with her glittering belly button piercing.
+As her shirt rode up on her voluptuous bust, Laci showed off her tanned and taut stomach, complete with her glittering navel piercing.

 She paired the shirt with a black-striped gray thong that fit snugly around her derriere.
 The panties dipped low on her lower abdomen and rode up high on her hips, which further accentuated her hourglass figure and fit physique.

 In the first image, Laci tilted her body sideways and looked at the camera directly.
-She placed one hand on the seat next to her, her other on the roof of the vehicle.
+She placed one hand on the seat next to her and her other on the roof of the vehicle.
 She twisted her back and flaunted her booty, as well as part of her chest.

 The model posed for the second snapshot with her eyes closed and her tongue sticking out.
 She gave the peace sign with one hand, this time moving her body to face the lens.